-You are currently viewing How a Team-building workshop improved my Work (a Success Story)
+You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

-How a Team-building workshop improved my Work (a Success Story)
+Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 I am happy to share the interview with you.